rmxbalanque/KRG/README.md

 ## Building Kruger

+1. Download the external dependencies (<https://drive.google.com/file/d/1whDvXeZKd3P4nbxTmmukPds4SG3saYra/view?usp=sharing>) and extract into the KRG external folder ( X:/Path/KRG/External )
-1. Open the KRG.sln
+2. Open the KRG.sln
-2. Build "KRG.Scripts.Reflect" - this will generate all the kruger reflection data
+3. REBUILD the "KRG.Scripts.Reflect" project - this will generate all the kruger reflection data
-3. Build the "Application" solution folder - this will build all the applications needed for KRG to run.
+4. Build the "Application" solution folder - this will build all the applications needed for KRG to run.

-## Quick Start
+## Basic Info

-There are several demo maps in KRG, to launch the engine into one of these maps, start the engine ("KrugerEngine.exe") with either of the following commandlines:

-* -map data://maps/BR_minimal.map
-* -map data://maps/BR_full.map
-* -map data://maps/AnimTest_minimal.map
-* -map data://maps/AnimTest_full.map

-## Applications
+### Applications

 * Engine - this is the standalone engine client
-* Resource Editor - This is a editor for previewing and editor various KRG resources
+* Editor - This is the Kruger editor
 * Resource Server - This is a standalone application that will compile and provide resources to the various KRG applications
 * Reflector - This generates the KRG reflection data
 * Resource Compiler - This processes resource compilation requests